abhineet123/MTF/Config/ReadMe.md

 		Possible Values:
 			0: Disable
 			1: Enable
+		Applies to:
+			runMTF

 	 Parameter:	'reinit_err_thresh'
 		Description:
 			tracking error threshold at which the tracker is reinitialized;
 			only matters if 'reinit_on_failure' is enabled;
+		Applies to:
+			runMTF

 	 Parameter:	'reinit_frame_skip'
 		Description:
 			no. of frames to skip before reinitializing tracker when it fails;
 			only matters if 'reinit_on_failure' is enabled;
+		Applies to:
+			runMTF

+	 Parameter:	'reinit_with_new_obj'
+		Description:
+			delete the old tracker object and create a new one when reinitializing the tracker;
+			"tracker object" here refers to the instance of class TrackerBase (or one of its derived classes) that was used for performing the tracking;
+			some third party trackers have been known to crash randomly when an existing instance is reinitialized so this solution can be used with them;
+		Possible Values:
+			0: Disable
+			1: Enable
+		Applies to:
+			runMTF

 	 Parameter:	'use_reinit_gt'
 		Description:
 			use reinitialization ground truth instead of the normal one;